<androidx.constraintlayout.widget.ConstraintLayout

 The component is paginated by default, and only the most recently updated threads are loaded initially.
 Older threads are loaded only when the user scrolls to the end of the thread list.

-While this component is visible, and a new thread is created, or a thread which is not yet loaded is updated, the component will show a banner informing the user about the number of new threads, which the user can then click, to reload the thread list and load the newly updated threads.
+While this component is visible, if a new thread is created or a thread that is not yet loaded is updated, the component displays a banner informing the user about the number of new threads.
+The user can then click this banner to reload the thread list and load the newly updated threads.

 The ThreadListView component is available on the UI components SDK since version 6.8.0.